Why does the Center for Justice have this program?

 When are Assessment Appointments?

 The day and time may vary, but usually Assessment is on Thursday afternoons at the Center for Justice, 35 W. Main Avenue, Suite 300.
-You need to call 835-5211 then press 1 to talk to someone in the Drivers relicensing dept .
+You need to call 835-5211 then ask for the Drivers License department to make an appointment before coming down.

 Women’s-Specific Relicensing Class

 Due to the gracious generosity of the Smith-Barbieri Foundation and the Community Building Foundation, the impossible is being made possible for local women.
 The Center for Justice is pleased to announce that, beginning May 10, 2014 staff and volunteers will commit four hours, one Saturday a month to an all-women’s relicensing class.
 The goal of this program is to eliminate barriers currently holding women back in the community.
 In addition to relicensing assistance, the class will provide budgeting and community resource education, and will provide a safe space for women to share and support one another.
-Please call 509-835-5211 then press 1 to get signed-up.
+Please call 509-835-5211 then ask for the Drivers License department to get signed-up.

 What to Bring to the Assessment Appointment: